 Here and there, behind the whitewashed buildings, you’ll see a sea so blue you’ll whip your sunglasses out, unable to look away.
 In the background, the muezzin sounds, carried by the breeze.
 Along the walls, bougainvillea tumbles, its bright pink flowers cutting through the bright white.

-Stroll up and down the gentle hills of the village, stop at some of the stalls.
-They’re not all tacky souvenirs or dresses and headscarves − you’ll find plenty of quality metal work and art, and the ubiquitous blue and white bird cages that are so characteristic of Tunisia.
+Stroll up and down the gentle hills of the village, and stop at some of the stalls.
+They’re not all tacky souvenirs or dresses and headscarves − you’ll find plenty of quality metalwork and art, and the ubiquitous blue and white bird cages that are so characteristic of Tunisia.

 For the best views, keep walking uphill or stop at one of the restaurants that overlook the sea.

 One of the intriguing sights in Sidi Bou Said is the so-called Tunisian House, which showcases a ‘typical’ Tunisian home.
 Built at the end of the 18th century, the house was redone for summer residency two centuries later so what you’ll see is an older Arab-Muslim building with a mid-20th century feel – a bit odd, but interesting.